jukkahyv/angular-custom-element/README.md

     expect(customElem.innerText).toBe('my-custom-element works!');
 ```

+This solution is still not ideal, because it requires creating that "dummy" Angular component.

 Disclaimer: I'm very novice with Angular (more of a React guy).
 I couldn't find any examples with unit tests.
 Hopefully this helps someone!

 ## Running unit tests